 Over one third (35%) of leaders highlighted the low uptake of technology as a barrier to monitoring water usage and its link to carbon emissions, equal with a lack of resources.
 Data-related challenges included the inability to share data, disincentives for data sharing, poor quality data and the incompatibility of datasets.

 Without adequate data, it will be hard to make real progress.
 But we often find that leaders are unsure of which data points to pursue and prioritise.
-As a minimum, there should be water scarcity data overlayed against infrastructure planning across the value chain.
+As a minimum, there should be water scarcity data overlaid on infrastructure planning across the value chain.
 Leaders should also have a view of water quality paired with carbon and chemical usage.

 Respondents reported that financing can be a barrier to scaling up physical technology innovation.
 With access to the right capabilities and expertise, such as co-ordinated and focused end-to-end engineering expertise, organisations would be better placed to both secure financing and to optimise its impact.